-If you have a suggestion for an addition to the FAQs, please leave it in the comments.
+If you have a suggestion for an addition to the FAQ page, please leave it in the comments.

 Why did the green light around the charging port turn off?
 Is the car still charging?

 Its normal behavior.
 Once you lock you car and walk away, the light turns off, presumably to avoid unnecessary attention.
 By the way, you can set up the Tesl app on your phone to notify you of charging stops unexpectedly.